SimpliSoni/BeyondChats/README.md

 -   **Database:** **MongoDB**
     -   A flexible NoSQL database, perfect for storing PDF metadata and quiz attempts. `PyMongo` is used as the driver.
 -   **Frontend:** **Vanilla HTML, CSS, and JavaScript**
     -   This choice was made deliberately to showcase strong foundational skills in core web technologies without relying on a framework.
-It demonstrates proficiency in DOM manipulation, asynchronous API calls (`fetch`), and state management from first principles.
+It demonstrates proficiency in DOM manipulation, asynchronous logic, and modular JS.
 -   **AI Integration:** **Google Gemini API**
     -   Used for the core logic of parsing PDF text to generate questions and for scoring user-submitted answers with detailed feedback.
 -   **PDF Processing:** **PyPDF2**